PhotoPay/photopay-android/README.md

 ## <a name="reduceSize"></a> Reducing the final size of your app

+We recommend that you distribute your app using [App Bundle](https://developer.android.com/platform/technology/app-bundle).
+This will defer apk generation to Google Play, allowing it to generate minimal APK for each specific device that downloads your app, including only required processor architecture support.

+### Using APK splits

-If your final app is too large because of _PhotoPay_, you can decide to create multiple flavors of your app - one flavor for each architecture.
+If you are unable to use App Bundle, you can create multiple flavors of your app - one flavor for each architecture.
 With gradle and Android studio this is very easy - just add the following code to `build.gradle` file of your app:

 ```
 android {